herbowicz/herbowicz.github.io/_posts/2017-04-02-React-app-in-10-easy-steps.md

 npm -v
 ```

-4. Now install the main React appplication template with just one line of code:
+4. Now install the main React.js appplication template with just one line of code:
 ```bash
 npm create-react-app my-app
 ```